Koopman--Nemytskii Operator of Nonlinear Controlled Systems and Its Learning for Controller Synthesis: Introduction

-However, when concerned with the design of an optimal controller, one tends to be more interested in optimizing a \emph{feedback law} or \emph{policy}: $a = u(x)$, to achieve stability and performance objectives in the closed-loop system:
+Essentially, the existing Koopman operator models for controlled systems aim to account for the effect of \emph{open-loop input values}, i.e., to establish an operator $O$ that maps the state feature ($\phi$) and input feature ($\phi'$) to the succeeding state feature:

-In this context, one may raise the following concerns. \begin{enumerate} \item The information of equilibrium points and their stability, in principle, may not be readily \emph{interpolated} from the dynamics under multiple \emph{constant} input values. \item In contrast, provided a suitably chosen family of feedback laws, it is possible to fix the equilibrium point and have a range of the feedback parameters in which stability is guaranteed or verifiable. \item Therefore, to the end of controller synthesis, it is desirable to learn the relation between \emph{feedback laws} and the dynamics, which then requires a new type of linearization of the \emph{closed-loop system} that incorporates a space of feedback laws. \end{enumerate}
+Hence, the learning of such a relation, embodying the idea that ``similar input values cause similar transitions'', is suitable for \emph{open-loop} prediction and optimization of \emph{open-loop} control schedules, e.g., in model predictive control (MPC) \cite{korda2018linear, bevanda2024koopman, bold2025kernel}.
+However, when concerned with \emph{controller synthesis}, one tends to be interested in optimizing an explicit \emph{feedback law} or \emph{policy}: $a = u(x)$, so that the closed-loop system: